 Hans had made arrangements and was planning to see Ajja that day as well.
 He was going to take his camera to have a photo taken with Ajja.
 We packed our things and prepared ourselves to leave after lunch.
 Sometime before lunchtime, a woman named Kavita came and said, “The two people who are leaving today should come now.”
 I ran and told Amido and we were ready.
 I saw Hans on the way and told him what Kavita had said.
 He was not leaving that day so stayed behind.
 Kavita took us over to the porch.
 We sat in front of Ajja and Kavita translated questions about where we were from and our background.
 While sitting with Ajja, the whole group sang Bhajans.
 Ajja turned to us and asked us to sing a song we knew.
 Because of the experience on the day of Thea singing, we had at least thought of a song that we both knew just in case.
 It was one of the celebration songs from the Poona Ashram, Asalaam Aleikum.

 The words are as follows:

 While we were singing, I experienced what I had seen in Thea when she sang.
-In the beginning there was a hesitancy but we continued through it and then a power took over and one just rode with it.
+In the beginning, there was a hesitancy but we continued through it and then a power took over and one just rode with it.
 Ajja smiled and asked where we had learned the song and we told him at Osho’s ashram and he said that it was related to his name.
 Ajja is just a nickname which means uncle but his name is Bhagavan Arabbi-Nithyanandam.
 The Arabbi is related to Islam.
-He has joined the two together like so many Sufis of India.
+He transcends demarcations like Kabir, or Sai Baba of Shirdi, and so many Sufis of India.

 Dr. Satish came and reminded Ajja that Hans was still waiting and so he was called over.
 He had his photo taken with Ajja and we all sang more Bhajans and then ate some ice-cream.
 We must have spent close to an hour with Ajja and it was truly glorious.
 We said our Namastes.